 CUT TO:INT.
 BUS STATION LOBBY – NOON The midsize station is filled with commuters.
 People criss-cross through the lobby area.
 Rocky and Diddy walking ahead.
 Backpack with the money strapped on.
 The CAMERA drops low behind the two sisters as they disappear in the crowd.
 We hold a beat in this sea of legs, then —CLOSE ON: A cane enters the frame.
 Moving slowly, scanning every inch of the floor.
 FIN.

 Dun-dun-dun!
 Presumably, the extended ending will appear on the home video release of Don't Breathe.
 Luckily, Alvarez actually gave us a cheeky glimpse of the footage in the red band trailer, which we've kindly included above in handy GIF form for your pleasure.

 Sure, the Blind Man would obviously be keen to take revenge on the girl who broke into his home, stole his money and killed his unborn turkey-baster baby.
-But there's two more reasons why Don't Breathe 2 will definitely be produced soon.
+But there's two more reasons why Don't Breathe 2 will begin filming soon.

 1) First of all, Don't Breathe smashed every box office estimate in its opening weekend, topping the charts with an impressive $26.1 million that knocked Suicide Squad into the #2 slot.
-Tracking numbers originally placed the film's opening around the mark of $11 million — with a budget of just $10 million, it's hard to imagine Hollywood not fighting to green-light a sequel as soon as physically possible.
+Tracking numbers originally placed the film's opening around the mark of $11 million — with a budget of just $10 million, explaining why Hollywood green-light a sequel so quickly.

 2) Fortunately, Don't Breathe is also a good film — an excellent one in fact, as its current score of 87% on Rotten Tomatoes attests.
 Variety described Don't Breathe as "a muscular exercise in brutal, relentless peril that should please genre fans," while Rolling Stone praised the filmmaking;